• Skip to primary navigation

 Lentils Preparation Options

 • To cook the dry lentils in the same pan as the coney sauce, saute the onion and garlic; add the lentils and 4 cups of water.
-Bring to a boil, cover and reduce heat to simmer for 17-20 minutes.
-Then, follwo the below directions.
+Bring to a boil, cover, and reduce heat to simmer for 17-20 minutes.
+Then, follow the directions below.

 • To cook dry lentils, separately, in a medium saucepan, combine the lentils and 4 cups of water and bring to a boil.
 Cover, reduce the heat, and simmer, stirring occasionally, for 17 to 20 minutes or until tender but not mushy.
 Drain any excess water, let cool.